DevAdora/DevAdora/README.md

 ## 🎯 About Me

 Hello!
-I'm Devadora, a passionate student and freelancer aiming to become a software developer.
-I enjoy working on projects that involve software development, and I'm currently diving into **Dart** and **Flutter** to expand my skill set.
+I'm Devadora, an IT Graduate and freelancer aiming to become a software developer.
+I enjoy working on projects that involve software development.
 When I'm not coding, you can find me either lost in video games 🎮, reading a book or binge-watching some movies or series!

 - 🌍 **Location:** Philippines